Harsh-163/assignment-01-bitsom_ba_2511581/part3-datawarehouse/etl_notes.md

-## Subjective

 ## ETL Decisions

-### Decision 1 — Fixing Date Format
+### Decision 1 — Standardizing Date Formats

 Problem:
-The dates in the raw file were in dd-mm-yyyy format, which MySQL doesn’t support directly.
-This caused issues while inserting into the date dimension and performing date-based analysis.
+The raw dataset contained inconsistent date formats such as 29/08/2023, 12-12-2023, and 2023-02-05.
+This caused ETL failures when loading into the date dimension.

 Resolution:
-I converted all date values into YYYY-MM-DD format using STR_TO_DATE() during transformation.
-This ensured the dates were stored correctly and could be used reliably for joins and reporting.
+All dates were converted into a uniform ISO format: YYYY-MM-DD before inserting into dim_date and fact_sales.
+This ensures proper joins, year/month extraction, and analytics.

-### Decision 2 — Standardizing Category Values
+### Decision 2 — Fixing Inconsistent Category Names

 Problem:
-The category column had inconsistent values like electronics, Electronics, and also variations such as grocery and Groceries.
-This could lead to duplicate entries in the product dimension and incorrect aggregation in reports.
+The dataset included multiple variations of category labels such as Groceries, Grocery, electronics, and Electronics.
+This leads to duplicated categories and incorrect aggregations.

 Resolution:
-I standardized all category values into a consistent format by normalizing casing and naming.
-For example, all variations like grocery and Groceries were converted into a single value (Groceries).
-This ensured clean and consistent dimension data.
+All categories were standardized with consistent casing (e.g., Electronics, Clothing, Grocery).
+These cleaned values were inserted into dim_product.

-### Decision 3 — Handling Blank Store City Values
+### Decision 3 — Handling Missing Store Cities

 Problem:
-Some records had blank values in the store_city field.
-This could create issues while loading the store dimension and also affect location-based analysis.
+Some rows in the raw data had empty store_city values, which would break foreign key constraints in the star schema.

 Resolution:
-Since the store_name was available, I used it to identify and fill the missing store_city values based on known mappings.
-This ensured that no store record had missing location data and helped maintain consistency in the store dimension.
-Since the store_name was available, I used it to identify and fill the missing store_city values based on known mappings.
-This ensured that no store record had missing location data and helped maintain consistency in the store dimension.
+Missing store cities were inferred based on store name (e.g., “Mumbai Central” → “Mumbai”).
+Rows with no reliable inference were flagged for cleaning.
+The warehouse now contains consistent store data.